History of South India: Gangas of Talkad

-The Western Ganga Dynasty ruled southern Karnataka region during 350–550 CE.
+The Western Ganga dynasty ruled southern Karnataka region during 350–550 CE.
 They continued to rule until the 10th century as feudatories of Rashtrakutas and Chalukyas.
 They rose from the region after the fall of the Satavahana empire and created a kingdom for themselves in Gangavadi (south Karnataka) while the Kadambas, their contemporaries, did the same in north Karnataka.
 The area they controlled was called Gangavadi which included the present-day districts of Mysore, Chamrajanagar, Tumkur, Kolar, Mandya and Bangalore.
 They continued to rule until the 10th century as feudatories of Rashtrakutas and Chalukyas.
 Gangas initially had their capital at Kolar, before moving it to Talakad near Mysore.
 They made a significant contribution to Kannada literature with such noted writers as King Durvinita, King Shivamara II and Chavundaraya.
 The famous Jain monuments at Shravanabelagola were built by them.

 Early Middle Ages

-Chalukya Dynasty
+Chalukya Empire

+The Chalukyas ruled large parts of southern and central India between the 6th and the 12th centuries.
+During this period, they ruled as three related yet individual dynasties: Badami Chalukyas, Eastern Chalukyas, Western Chalukyas.
+The Badami Chalukyas were the earliest dynasty which ruled from Vatapi (modern Badami) from the middle of the 6th century.
+The Badami Chalukyas began to assert their independence at the decline of the Kadamba dynasty of Banavasi and rapidly rose to prominence during the reign of Pulakeshin II.
+After the death of Pulakeshin II, the Eastern Chalukyas became an independent kingdom in the eastern Deccan region.
+They ruled from Vengi until about the 11th century.
+In the western Deccan, the rise of the Rashtrakutas in the middle of the 8th century eclipsed the Badami Chalukyas before being revived by their descendants, the Western Chalukyas, in the late 10th century.
+The Western Chalukyas ruled from Kalyani (modern Basavakalyan) until the end of the 12th century.

 One of the first kings of the Chalukyan dynasty was Pulakeshin I. He ruled from Badami in Karnataka.
-His son Pulakeshin II became the king of the Chalukyan empire in 610 CE and ruled until 642 CE.
+His son Pulakeshin II became the monarch of the Chalukyan empire in 610 CE and ruled until 642 CE.
 Pulakeshin II is most remembered for the battle he fought and won against Emperor Harshavardhana in 637 CE.
-He also defeated the Pallava king Mahendravarman I. The Chalukya empire existed from 543–757 CE and an area stretching from Kaveri to Narmada rivers.
+He also defeated the Pallava king Mahendravarman I. The Chalukya empire existed from 543 to 757 CE and an area stretching from Kaveri to Narmada rivers.
 The Chalukyas created the Chalukyan style of architecture.
 Great monuments were built in Pattadakal, Aihole and Badami.
 These temples exhibit the evolution of the Vesara style of architecture.

-The Chalukyas of Vengi, also known as the Eastern Chalukyas, who were related to the Badami Chalukyas ruled along the east coast of South India around the present-day Vijayawada.
-The Eastern Chalukya dynasty was created by Kubja Vishnuvardhana, a brother of Pulakeshin II.
+The Eastern Chalukyas ruled along the eastern coast of southern India around the present-day Vijayawada.
+The Eastern Chalukya dynasty was created by Kubja Vishnuvardhana, a brother of emperor Pulakeshin II.
 The Eastern Chalukyas continued to rule for over five hundred years and were in close alliance with the Cholas.